Jump to content

 In the GSUSA all adults present on camping trips have to be registered members.
 It has been that way for at least the 8 years my family has been involved.

-14. I just hope they're beta testing the rules and supporting language with real units.
+19. I just hope they're beta testing the rules and supporting language with real units.
 I can deal with rules like "have adults copied".
 It's just when the rules try to get specific but end up being vague that we seem to run into issues.
 Stuff like "is email a form of social media?" and "what does public mean?" .
 These issues seem easily avoidable if they were to roll the rules out for comments and then incorporated comments into the final version.
 Beyond that though, this all just saddens me for the BSA and the scouts.
 I'm 100% behind protecting youth - but there has to be another way.
+The premier youth development organization in the USA is seems headed down this increasingly protective path.
+The BSA has lots of high power people on the board and must have lots of friends in Washington.
+Seems that more could be done such that we didn't have to keep adding more and more restrictions.

-16. The policy as written certainly has quite a few holes.
+21. The policy as written certainly has quite a few holes.
 For example - if we cannot have a closed group what about things like email distribution lists which by design are closed systems.
 We, as adults just have to use common sense as we apply it.
 My interpretation is that the BSA is trying to 1) avoid small group environments where it is possible to issues to occur and 2) have sufficient adult oversight so that the safety of Scouts is maintained.
 That's the interpretation I go with.
 I get the desire to give the Scouts more freedom from adults.
-I wish the BSA could get ahead of this st
+I wish the BSA could get ahead of this stuff enough to do that.
+Given all the youth abuse concerns these days, I don't see how the BSA can without inviting criticism and lawsuits.
+Perhaps the BSA could find a way to steer the national conversation towards youth independence and away from more and more safety rules.
+However, I suspect it's a topic much bigger than the BSA.

-17. Please don't shoot the messenger, but I think this is the section that requires adults to monitor it.
+22. Please don't shoot the messenger, but I think this is the section that requires adults to monitor it.
 From: https://www.scouting.org/health-and-safety/gss/gss01/#a To help ensure that all communication on social media channels remains positive and safe, these channels must be public, and all communication on or through them must be public.
 This enables administrators to monitor all communication and help ensure there is no inappropriate communication between adult leaders and Scouts or between Scouts themselves.
-Therefore, no private channels (e.g., private Facebook groups or invite-only
+Therefore, no private channels (e.g., private Facebook groups or invite-only YouTube channels) are acceptable in helping to administer the Scouting program.
+Private channels and private communication put both the youth and you at risk.
+If you feel the information you seek to share via social media channels should not be shared in public, you should not share that information via social media.

 ×